|Other healthcare resources|

 TRIP (Turning Research Into Practice) is a freely available database that is designed to allow users to quickly find and use high-quality research evidence to support their practice and/or care.
 As well as research evidence Trip also searches across other content types including images, videos, patient information leaflets, educational courses and news.
 The premium version of Trip is currently available from hospital computers.

 An evidence based, peer reviewed information resource.
-Although we do not subscribe to UpToDate at UHSM, it can still be usefull to find intoductory information, current references and related articles on a whole range of topics.
+Although we do not subscribe to UpToDate at UHSM, it can still be useful to find intoductory information, current references and related articles on a whole range of topics.

 The Web of Knowledge is a premier research platform for information in the sciences, social sciences, arts, and humanities.
 It provides a single point of access and cross database searching capability for the Web of Science & a range of other databases offered by Thomson ISI.
 This resources is not currently available to NHS staff but is can be accessed by University of Manchester staff and students.